Airdo Werwas LLC Airdo Werwas LLC

 5. Taxation.
 Double taxation is a hallmark of corporations, and as such, how does this affect the business?

 6. Survivorship.
-If something happens to you (e.g., you become incapacitated in some way or die),do you want the company to survive?
+If something happens to you (e.g., incapacitation or death), do you want the company to survive?

-Airdo Werwas, LLC can help you considering and weigh these factors and help you identify if a corporation is right for your business.
+Airdo Werwas, LLC can help you assess and weigh these factors and decide if a corporation is the right fit for your business.
+We provide guidance to ensure all legal and strategic considerations are thoroughly addressed before you proceed with incorporation.

 Our Clients Come First